-Did you write an outstanding undergraduate research paper last semester?
+Are you working on an outstanding undergraduate research paper or project this year?

 Did you use any resources from any IU Library to conduct your research?